jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 When you become successful, nobody sees the hours of hard work you put in along the way.

-“You’re so lucky\!”
+“You’re so lucky!”
 A phrase you’ll hear time and time again if you make anything of yourself.

 Was I lucky to get out of the ghetto?
 You bet I was.
 But, I didn’t get this luck from some divine power source.